 SUSTAINABILITY.
 After the hard work of establishing SW-PBS, the effort is not done.
 SW-PBS needs to be sustained in subsequent years.
+Sustainability is the process of maintaining fidelity, through inevitable changes, so a practice continues to be effective in the long term.
 The goal during this stage is the long-term survival and continued effectiveness in the ever-present context of change.
 Leaders and well-trained staff will leave, new change efforts will be eminent, funding streams altered, requirements of schools change, and new problems arise.
 Sustaining of SW-PBS requires the ongoing attention of the Leadership Team to monitor all aspects of implementation, train new staff and students, evaluate staff on their use of practices, and hire new staff with the attitudes and skill that match the program (McIntosh et al, 2010).

 Movement through implementation is seldom precise, however, awareness of these phases can equip educators with the knowledge to make decisions about where to focus efforts.
-The school recognition system of SW-PBS is based on these stages.
+The school recognition system of MO SW-PBS is based on these stages.
 Schools who have successfully maneuvered the challenging task of implementation and receive Bronze (Tier 1), Silver (Tier 1 & 2), or Gold (Tier 1, 2, & 3) status are all fully operating and in the Innovation or Sustainability stages.